mircealungu/mircea/thoughtstream.md

 i can think of people that i can't imagine doing evil. i guess it's time to read solzhenitsyn.

-not only for hope of better understanding the above quote in context, but qlso because I saw yesterday a documentary about Mao and it sparked my interest in totalitarian regimes and "class struggle" as a way of ordering a society. sometimes it seems like our world is slowly inching that way.
+I saw yesterday a documentary about Mao and it sparked my interest in totalitarian regimes, and "class struggle" as a way of ordering a society.
+Sometimes it seems like our world is slowly inching that way.

 **May 30**